 Writing since the age of 10, I started off arranging many pieces to learn melody, orchestration, and harmony.
 My first composition was written at 18, a trombone quartet.
 I studied with Stephen Taylor and David Feurzeig at Illinois State University.
 Though not a very prolific composer, several compositions have been well received.
 A setting of the "Kyrie" has received multiple performances to rave reviews; a cycle of songs based upon the Laments of Jeremiah, entitled "Songs of Lament," was called "hauntingly powerful" and "thought provoking."
 I have also set several Psalms to music, including 27, 42-3, 51, 121, and 138.
 My secular output includes several preludes for piano, the above mentioned trombone quartet, and two sets of Celtic pieces for flute and guitar.
-Current projects include a setting of Samuel Wesley's hymn "Behold the Savior of Mankind" for orchestra and choir and a song cycle of the prophecies of Amos for orchestra/choir/and soloists.
+I recently completed an anthem for choir and trombones for Christ the King Sunday (Sunday before Advent) and a piano quintet.
 Current influences include Arvo Part, John Tavener, Philip Glass, and Anton Bruckner.
 I listen to a lot of music and read a great deal to get ideas.

 If I were to describe my style, it would be simply back to basics, hence the minimalist.
 Writing for the church and for liturgical purposes, a wall of lines and dissonance would be ill advised, hence the orthodox.
 I am not against modernity, dodecaphony, serialism, and the like; it just isn't my medium.
 I look at composition as an extension of my ministry, which is to reach as many lay persons as possible.
 By making the sounds accessible to the average listener, I can better share the Gospel….even in my secular pieces.